ruedigergad/SkippingStones/README.md

 To be more precise, SkippingStones is an attempt on creating a QML implementation of the protocol as used by the Pebble smart watches.

+For the implementation of the Pebble protocol in QML, the great Python implementation of the Pebble protocol by Hexxeh is used as reference: https://github.com/Hexxeh/libpebble/blob/master/pebble/pebble.py

 ### More Information and "Support" ###

 You can get a little more information about SkippingStones in my blog: http://ruedigergad.com/category/my-applications/skippingstones/